mrshll1001/thesis/src/lit_review.md

 through provision of *fuzzy transparency*.
 This is data which lacks information that can reveal organisational behaviour and thus cannot be used to generate accountability @fox_uncertain_2007.
-The *Clear Transparency* alluded to by Fox is defined as .
+The *Clear Transparency* alluded to by Fox is defined as *"information-access policies [and] programmes that reveal reliable information about institutional performance, specifying officials' responsibilities [and] where public funds go"*.
 Importantly, though *Clear Transparency* is concerned with organisational behaviour, it is not sufficient to generate accountability – which requires the intervention of other actors @fox_uncertain_2007.
 Accountability is also explained by Fox as either *Soft Accountability* (the ability to demand